davidjlay2277/capstone-project/README.md

 ## Database

-A Seed.sql file contains all the SQL needed to see the database.
-In the event that the CONNECTION_STRING (URI) is unavialble, simply re-seed an alt db using hte SQL provided and update the CONNECITON_STRING
+In hte Server directory, the Seed.sql file contains all the SQL needed to seed the database used for gameplay.
+In the event that the CONNECTION_STRING (URI) is unavialble, simply re-seed an alt db using the SQL provided and update CONNECITON_STRING

-The applicaiton accoutns for growth in the db. version 1 has 2 characters with 5 cards each.
+The applicaiton accounts for growth in the db.
+Version 1 has two player characters and two bots with five cards each.
 Additional chracters can be added and play tested.
-The intention behind hte gameStats table is to provide a means for creating balanced and interesting characters
+The intention behind the gamestats table is to provide a means for creating balanced and interesting characters.

 ## Usage